-This assessment reviews and comments on pending amendments to the Election Code (hereafter "the Code") of the Kyrgyz Republic.
-The assessment is based on an unofficial English translation of the pending amendments, as reflected in a comparative table consisting of 93 articles provided to the OSCE Centre in Bishkek by the Ministry of Foreign Affairs and the Central Election Commission (CEC) of the Kyrgyz Republic in July 2003.3
+This assessment reviews and comments on the Election Code (hereafter "the Code") of the Kyrgyz Republic as amended by the Legislative Assembly on 25 December 2003.
+This assessment is based on an unofficial English translation of the Code, as reflected in 93 articles on 127 pages of text.